LukeGus/Obsidian-Backup/Propulse/Things to Do/UI.md

 To fix the movement on Android and webgl, set the controls to be custom forever and just set up wasdijkl input controls that sets the custom stuff for movement.

-White label authentication using loot locker
+White label authentication using loot locker.
+Check emails to make sure I got approved.